MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --trim-windows size

 	Trim low quality bases using a sliding window based approach inspired by :program:`sickle` with the given window size.
 See the "Window based quality trimming" section of the manual page for a description of this algorithm.
-Applies when window based trimming is enabled.
+Applies when ``window`` based trimming is enabled using ``--quality-trimming``.
 Defaults to 0.1.

 .. option:: --trim-min-quality minimum

 	Inclusive minimum quality used when trimming low-quality bases with --trimming-strategy 'window' and 'per-base'.
-Applies when window based or per-base trimming is enabled.
-Default is 2.
+Applies when ``window`` based or ``per-base`` trimming is enabled using ``--quality-trimming``.
+Defaults to 2.

 .. option:: --trim-qualities

 	Trim consecutive stretches of low quality bases (threshold set by ``--trim-min-quality``) from the 5' and 3' termini.
 If trimming of Ns is also enabled (``--trim-ns``), then stretches of mixed low-quality bases and Ns are trimmed.
-Applies when per-base trimming is enabled.
+Applies when ``per-base`` trimming is enabled using ``--quality-trimming``.

 .. option:: --trim-ns

 	Trim consecutive Ns from the 5' and 3' termini.
 If quality trimming is also enabled (``--trim-qualities``), then stretches of mixed low-quality bases and/or Ns are trimmed.
-Applies when window based or per-base trimming is enabled.
+Applies when ``window`` based or ``per-base`` trimming is enabled using ``--quality-trimming``.

 .. option:: --pre-trim-polyx nucleotides

 	Enable trimming of poly-X tails prior to read alignment and adapter trimming.
-Zero or more nucleotides (A, C, G, T) may be specified.
-Zero or more nucleotides may be specified after the option seperated by spaces, with zero nucleotides corresponding to all of A, C, G, and T. Defaults to no trimming.
+Zero or more nucleotides (A, C, G, T) may be specified, separated by spaces, with zero nucleotides corresponding to all of A, C, G, and T. Defaults to no trimming.

 .. option:: --post-trim-polyx nucleotides

 	Enable trimming of poly-X tails after read alignment and adapter trimming/merging, but before trimming of low-quality bases.
 Merged reads are not trimmed by this option (both ends are 5').
-See `--pre-trim-polyx`.
+See ``--pre-trim-polyx``.
 Off by default.

 .. option:: --preserve5p